.EDU backlinks are SEO gold, but they’re tough to earn. Find out how to get .edu backlinks the right way with these 10 expert tactics.

 Spend some time analyzing the results until you find sites that are truly a good fit.
 If you’d like our backlink specialists to do that for you, contact us here.

 Scholarship link building is a tried-and-tested strategy for acquiring .edu backlinks.
-Marketers have been using this secret trick for years, and it’s stupid simple:
+Marketers have been using this secret trick for years, and it’s super simple:

 Most institutions have previously jumped on the opportunity to link to scholarships.
 But times have changed.